sandersb725/python-thenewsapi/README.md

 # python-thenewsapi
-A python wrapper for thenewsapi.com
+A python wrapper for https://thenewsapi.com

+All payloads from their website are supported in the functions

 #### Top Stories
 ```